greenhamsam/fresh-jekyll/_posts/2017-06-16-good-funds.md

 (Psst: if you do want a pretty comprehensive list of funds in South Africa, try [this link.](http://www.fundsdata.co.za/navs/default.htm))

-I like to choose things that:
+**I like to choose things that:**
-- Have the **lowest possible costs** (look for the "total expense ratio") - this almost always means passive index investing.
+- Have the **lowest possible costs** (look for the "total expense ratio" or "total investment cost") - this almost always means passive index investing.
 You should read chapter 7 of the book for the full debate on active vs. passive funds and make up your own mind about this.
 - Are with **reputable, legit companies** that won't vanish with my money.
 - Are friendly for people who like to **handle their investments themselves, online** because, come on, it's 2018.